 Muddy Paws understands the importance of dog socialization and does much more than just walking your dog.
 While we do walk dogs so that they can relieve themselves, we also encourage exercise and DOG SOCIALIZATION.

-Muddy Paws is a dog walking and pet sitting company which understands that life these days is busy!
-If you have a hectic schedule that changes day to day, you should still be able to have a dog and not feel guilty that they are home alone.
-We are here to help you with your pet’s needs.
-We are extremely responsive and super flexible and take our job very seriously (even though it is very fun!).
-Each dog walker lives within their designated area so that we can handle last minute requests, off-hours visits, or even assist if you lock yourself out of your home!
+Muddy Paws is a dog walking and pet sitting company that understands how busy life is!
+Your hectic schedule can make you feel guilty that your dog is home alone.
+However, with a trusted dog walking service, your dog does not have to be bored at home.
+Muddy Paws can help you with your pet’s needs.
+We are extremely responsive and flexible.
+Additionally, the caring dog walkers take their job seriously and are dedicated to caring for your dog the way you need.
+Each dog walker lives within their designated area so that they can handle last minute dog walking requests and off-hours dog walks.
+Further, they can even assist if you lock yourself out of your home!

 Dog socialization can mean many things and it does not just mean that dogs are good with other dogs.
 Overall, socialization is learning to be a part of society.
 The best way to socialize your dog is to expose them to different situations at an early age, ideally 3-12 weeks.
 The key is providing them with a positive experience while introducing them to new things.
 If they have a positive experience, they will remember it!
 This doesn’t mean that if something goes awry that they are ruined forever so don’t worry about that.
 You will need to work harder at getting them to have a happier experience the next time around (hint hint, high value treats help!), but it will happen.

 The wider the range of experiences as a puppy, the more likely it is that your dog will be comfortable in a variety of situations as an adult.

 Can My Adult Dog Still Be Socialized?